TobleMiner/kernelstuff/modules/README.md

 A fast kernel module for driving HUB75 LED panels from Raspberry PI GPIO.
 Depends on dummyfb.

 # adafruit-matrix
-A fist try at writing a generic, hardware idependent driver for HUB75 displays.
+A first try at writing a generic, hardware idependent driver for HUB75 displays.
 Discarded due to bad kernel GPIO subsystem performance.

 # blink
 A very simple kernel GPIO subsystem example with hrtimers